I used Dogpile to find this site.

 By appointment

-Early Literacy trainer to arrange an Early Literacy workshop at your location.
+Do you work with children ages birth-5 years and their parents and caregivers?
+Please consider contacting an Early Literacy trainer to arrange an Early Literacy workshop at your location.
 These workshops are FREE and are ideal for parents and caregivers or for those working in early childcare settings.
 In our Early Literacy workshops, we discuss the importance of developing pre-reading skills in children long before they start school, the six skills that researchers have identified as being crucial for children to develop before they start learning to read in school and demonstrate age-appropriate techniques and activities that can be used by parents, caregivers and early childcare professionals to help children develop these skills.

 Workshops that are available are: Early Talkers (birth to two-year-olds), Talkers (two- to three-year-olds), PreReaders (four- and five-year olds).